gaelmoccand/Cpp_Weekly/containers/README.md

 experimental::erase_if(myvec, divisibleBy3);
 cout << "erase value divisible by 3 in  C++ 20 \n";
 ```

+### 2.5.1 Complexity

+Exactly N applications of the corresponding predicate and any projection, where N = (last - first), and N-1 move operations at worst.

 ## 3. Remove elements in associative containers